Clarifying the contractor’s right to terminate

 Providence Building Services Ltd v.
 Hexagon Housing Association Ltd

-On 15 January 2026, the Supreme Court overturned a Court of Appeal decision that termination under a Joint Contracts Tribunal (JCT) contract was possible, even where the original breach had been remedied, returning clarity to the interpretation of termination under a JCT for repeated breaches.
+On 15 January 2026, the Supreme Court overturned a Court of Appeal decision that termination under a Joint Contracts Tribunal (JCT) contract was possible, even where the original breach had been remedied, returning clarity to the interpretation of termination under a JCT contract for repeated breaches.

 The right to terminate for repeated breaches of contract